Field Research Protocol (GOSSIP)

 - DR VEERLE HUVENNE: Natural Environment Research Council (NERC), UK (seafloor and habitat mapping)

-- DR REBECCA ROSS: Plymouth University, UK (predictive ecology, benthic ecology
+- DR REBECCA ROSS: Institute of Marine Research, Norway (predictive ecology, benthic ecology

 - PROFESSOR PAUL SNELGROVE: Census of Marine Life, Deep Ocean Stewardship Initiative (DOSI), Memorial University, Newfoundland & Labrador University, Canada (deep-sea benthic ecology)